terascope/teraslice/docs/jobs/slices.md

 Called after the operation failed to process the slice but before the slice is retried.

-**NOTE:** A retry can be stopped by throw any error inside this function.
+**NOTE:** A retry can be stopped by throwing any error inside this function.

 ### `->onOperationStart`